How to control the activity between users and the applications that your company uses through Microsoft Cloud App Security

 - See all classified files in a central location.

 - Conduct research based on the level of classification and quantify the exposure of confidential information in cloud applications.

 - Create policies to ensure that classified files are handled correctly.

 Licensing options for Cloud App Security

-- Cloud App Discovery (Basic Functionality): Provides information about which applications in the cloud not managed by you are being used in your company, in order to control the shadow IT.
+- Cloud App Discovery (Basic Functionality): Provides information about which applications in the cloud not managed by you are being used in your company, with the objective of controlling the shadow IT.
 This product is integrated in Azure Active Directory Premiun and Enterprise Mobility + Security E3 .

-Do you want to see Cloud App Security in action?
+Do you want to see Microsoft Cloud App Security in action?